Master of Public Health

 Program Outcomes

-3. Appraise current and relevant health issues and policy.
+2. Research and Analysis: Appraise current and relevant health issues and policies.

 Professional Competencies